 Helena’s Ginger-Turmeric Tea

-Are you feeling the winds of change, the impeding darkness and blustery chill of late fall?
+Are you feeling the winds of change, the impeding darkness and blustery chill from late fall hurling into winter?
 Here’s a great option if you are a tea lover and want a healthy alternative as a supplemental drink and wonderful way to absorb the healing advantages of this delicious concoction.

 This tea is a staple in my house during fall and winter.
 Warm, soothing drinks are recommended at this time of year.
 Herbs and warm drinks are nurturing, soothing and recommended for the darker time of year.
 This hot, golden to orange remedy will bring sunshine to your eyes and body as you sip it in anticipation of its ancient medicinal properties.

 According to Ayurveda, ginger-turmeric tea is healing, tri-doshic and very grounding.
 That means it has beneficial properties for anyone who takes a sip!
 Just one cup per day is a great way to receive the full benefits of this medicinal elixir.
-Also, tea-time is beneficial as a relaxation mOMent and a quiet time to honor your body.
+Tea-time is most beneficial as a relaxation mOMent and a quiet time to honor your body.

 Taste (or rasa) is a way for your palate to welcome this intoxicating and earthly tonic into your system.
 Over time your skin will glow from the color of the turmeric; a natural skin brightener.
 Plus, orange fingers you might get from handling this root are a conversation opener wherever you go!